 To qualify, each student must pass exams in four areas, one of which is Foundations of Computer Science.
 The other three areas are chosen from these eight areas: computer systems, networks, compilers and languages, software construction, software testing, artificial intelligence, database systems, and information security.

 The four exams must be attempted in the same semester, and a failed exam may be retaken once only, in the next semester.
 A student who fails to pass the four exams in two consecutive semesters is deemed to have failed to satisfy the breadth requirement, and is subject to termination.

-If the student takes one or more written qualifying exams, the breadth requirement can only be satisfied by passing the qualifying exams (the criterion based on the course performance cannot apply).
+If the student takes one or more written qualifying exams, the breadth requirement can only be satisfied by passing the qualifying exams (the criterion based on course performance cannot apply).

 A minimum of 24 credits of CS 998 Doctoral Dissertation Proposal and CS 999 Doctoral Dissertation must be completed, of which at least 12 must be in CS 999 Doctoral Dissertation.
 Only 24 credits of CS 998 Doctoral Dissertation Proposal and CS 999 Doctoral Dissertation may be applied toward the degree.
-Students may enroll in CS 998 Doctoral Dissertation Proposal only after passing the qualifying exams, and they may enroll in CS 999 Doctoral Dissertation only after advancing to candidacy.
+Students may enroll in CS 998 Doctoral Dissertation Proposal only after passing the breadth requirement, and they may enroll in CS 999 Doctoral Dissertation only after advancing to candidacy.